NetworkCurator/NetworkCurator.github.io/user/install.md

 Each line consists of a `define` statment, a name in uppercase letters, and a value in quotes.
 Adjust the values in quotes to suit your local installation.

  - Make sure the two passwords at the top match what you used during database setup for users `nc_admin0` and `nc_admin1`, respectively.
- - Choose an adequate password for the admin user (last line above)
+ - Change `sitename` and `sitename.org` placeholders to your own site names
  - If your installation directory is `public_html`, you can leave the `NC_PATH` as is; if your installation directory is a subdirectory, adjust `NC_PATH` accordingly
- - (Remember to change `sitename` placeholder to your actual domain name)
+ - Choose an adequate password for the site admin user

 After adjustements, save the file and exit (`Ctrl-X`, then `Y`, then `Enter`).

 #### 6. Install the local site

 We can now run the installation script.
-On the command prompt, execute the following command
+On the command prompt, execute

 ```
 php install.php
 ```

 This command should only take a few moments and generate several lines of messages.
-All should end with `ok` indicating success.
+All should end with `ok`, indicating success.